-- The leaflet did not make any explicit reference to the advice that the Vale had sought and received, nor did it state that the Vale was simultaneously seeking comments on its additional proposals to remove areas other than the Strategic sites from the Green Belt. - No mention of the extended consultation was made at the meetings which the Vale called to launch the Strategic Housing Consultation process.
+- The leaflet did not state that the Vale was simultaneously seeking comments on its additional proposals to remove areas other than the Strategic sites from the Green Belt. - No mention of the extended consultation was made at the meetings which the Vale called to launch the Strategic Housing Consultation process.

-The inescapable conclusion is that the manner in which the Vale carried out its review was entirely unacceptable.
+My conclusion is that the manner in which the Vale carried out its review was entirely unacceptable.